benefits of fiber

 Quinoa Salad

-Mix quinoa with black beans, corn, diced tomatoes, avocado, and a lime vinaigrette for a nutritious and fiber-filled lunch.
+Mix quinoa with black beans, corn, and a lime vinaigrette for a nutritious and fiber-filled lunch.

 Fiber-Loaded Dinner